Developer: Natsume Publisher: Jaleco Released: 1991 Genre: Action

 The title should be a dead giveaway that your metal fists are your primary weapons.
 Your meaty fists can destroy just about anything, robots, walls, even bullets.
 A few quick punches leads into a slower wind up blow that has more power behind it.
 Special weapons are in short supply because they aren’t necessary.
 You can use currency to purchase health, extra lives and double the attack power.

 The biggest supplement comes in the form of robot satellites.
 By collecting three α and β a robotic companion is assembled with different abilities.
 With all the different combinations in total there are eight robots with such weapons as a sword, grenades, a flamethrower, etc. They are pretty sturdy and can take a bit of punishment before disappearing as well.
-Generally every stage has enough letters to create two companions, meaning you’ll spend very little time alone unless you suck.
-If you’re good enough to create two of the same bot you’ll merge for fifteen seconds and become unstoppable.
+Generally every stage has enough letters to create two companions, meaning you will spend very little time alone unless you suck.
+If you are good enough to create two of the same bot you will merge for fifteen seconds and become unstoppable.
 Only the truly skilled will manage that though.

 Shatterhand presents a perfectly balanced challenge that is enjoyable from beginning to end.
 Each level is pretty long, giving plenty of opportunity to purchase upgrades and create companions.
 The lack of item drops is offset by health platforms, of which there are usually two per level.
 Depending on your robot companion you’ll blow through levels and bosses quickly or have to move at a measured pace.
 Each boss can take a lot of punishment but have easily identifiable patterns.
 The last level features one of my least favorite mechanics (boss rush) but It doesn’t tarnish a fantastic game.

 Like most late era NES games Shatterhand looks fantastic.
-While the stage themes are the usual fare the game uses light and shadow to exhibit a greater amount of detail in its environments.
-It’s similar to Castlevania in that it uses the limited color palette to create more detail.
+While the stage themes are the usual the game uses light and shadow to exhibit a greater amount of detail.
+It is similar to Castlevania in that it uses the limited color palette to create more detail.
 There is an extensive use of parallax scrolling that helps it rise above most other games technically as well.
 I also have to give a special mention to the animation, which is smoother than normal.
-The only hitch would be some very nasty slowdown and flickering but it only occurs in one or two particular levels.
+The only hitch is some very nasty slowdown and flickering but it only occurs in one or two particular levels.

 In Closing

 What a game.
-Natsume were the unsung powerhouse of NES action games back in the day and I wish they still made titles like this.
+Natsume were the unsung powerhouse of NES action games back and I wish they still made titles like this.
 Shatterhand is not only just a phenomenal game, it’s one of the top ten action games for the system in my opinion.